383Project/engineering-code-of-conduct/lifecycle/deployment/deployment-policy.md

 9. Rollback and Recovery:
    - In cases where a feature causes a breakage or an urgent rollback or recovery is required, Circle CI provides the ability to handle rollbacks.
-   - The support team and lead backend engineer have the ability to initiate rollbacks within Circle CI, leveraging its deployment history.
+   - All developers with access to a git repository have the ability to initiate rollbacks within Circle CI, leveraging its deployment history.

 ## Non-Compliance